ratnakar-asara/hello-world/test.md

 Click on **"Actions" -> "Auctions"**.
 You should see the "**AUCTIONS"** window that will allow you to click on **"Open Auction"**
 Enter a duration period in minutes and click on the **"OPEN AUCTION"** button at the bottom.

-The item now is available for auction.
+The Asset now is available for auction.

-## Bid on an item
+## Bid on Asset
-Click on **"Actions" -> "Bid On Item"**.
+Click on **"Actions" -> "Bid On Asset"**.
 Follow the instructions listed paying attention to the time remaining in the existing auction.
 Submit Bids with different available user IDs, **Highest Bid Price** will be updated periodically on UI.Clicking on **BuyItNow** will close the Auction immediately and no more auctions can be submitted.
 Once Auction is closed updated details can be seen on Asset Details view.

 ## Transfer Asset